LMAX-Exchange/angler/README.md

 Angler will not generate garbage once in a steady-state.

 Adding and removing sockets from the monitored set will cause allocation.
-Large changes in the number of active UDP sockets on the system will cause one-time allocation of a larger read-buffer for `/proc/net/udp`.
+Large changes in the number of active UDP or TCP sockets on the system will cause one-time allocation of a larger read-buffer for datasources.

 ## Road map